3D layers

 Building

 Building layers allow you to visualize complex digital models of buildings and interact with all the components of the building.
 With building layers, you can explore a building's composition, properties, and location of structures in a building digital model.
 Building layers allow you to query and isolate discipline layers—such as structural or architectural—or categories, such as walls or roofs.
 They are used for engineering, architecture, surveying, and construction purposes.
-See Maintain and work with a building scene layer in the ArcGIS Pro help for an explanation of the multiple ways you can implement, use, and manage building layers.
+See Maintain and work with a building layer in the ArcGIS Pro help for an explanation of the multiple ways you can implement, use, and manage building layers.
 You can publish a building layer from ArcGIS Pro 2.3 or later as an SLPK.
 Beginning with ArcGIS Pro 2.7, you can also publish a building layer with an associated hosted feature layer to ArcGIS Online.

 Building layer

-Gaussian splat layers
+Gaussian splat

-Because the Gaussian splat layer type allows you to achieve the highest digital visual appearance, you can capture important structures as a Gaussian splat layer and combine it in your scene with additional data such as 3D basemaps or feature layers.
+Because the Gaussian splat layer type allows you to achieve the highest digital visual appearance, you can capture important structures as a Gaussian splat layer and combine it in a scene with additional data such as 3D basemaps or feature layers.

 Gaussian splat layer of a multilevel building